What does God want to says to us today through Micah 6:8?

 One of the joys of discipling new Christians is watching them take giant forward leaps in spiritual maturity.
 That kind of progress is less visible -- and, unfortunately, even sometimes non-existent -- in the lives of Christians who have been in the faith for a while.

-We are challenged to fear "spiritual petrification" almost as must as outright sin itself.
-We are committed to let the Holy Spirit use Matthew 5 to help us formulate and, with His power, carry out some self-improvement plans designed to make us better citizens of Christ's Kingdom.
+We must feel challenged to fear "spiritual petrification" almost as must as outright sin itself.
+Let's be committed to let the Holy Spirit use Matthew 5 to help us formulate and, with His power, carry out some self-improvement plans designed to make us better citizens of Christ's Kingdom.

 Blessed are those who hunger and thirst after righteousness (Matthew 5:6).

-The author wrote these devotional thoughts while serving as a missionary in Italy.
-They originally appeared in Standard, a take-home curriculum piece for adult Sunday school classes published by what is now The Foundry.
+I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
+It originally appeared in Standard, a Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.